Day of Arafah

 The Day of Arafah (يوم عرفة) is an Islamic holiday that falls on the ninth day of Dhu al-Hijjah of the lunar Islamic calendar.
 It is the second day of the Hajj pilgrimage and is followed by the holiday of Eid al-Adha.
-At dawn of this day, Muslim pilgrims will make their way from Mina to a nearby hillside and plain called Mount Arafat and the Plain of Arafat in Saudi Arabia.
-It was from this site that the Islamic prophet Muhammad gave one of his last sermons in the final year of his life.
+At dawn of this day, Muslim pilgrims make their way from Mina to a nearby hillside and plain called Mount Arafat and the Plain of Arafat in Saudi Arabia.
+It was from this site that the Islamic prophet Muhammad gave one of his last sermons in the last year of his life.
 Some Muslims hold that part of the Quranic verse announcing that the religion of Islam had been perfected was revealed on this day.

 Location

 Mount Arafat is a granodiorite hill about 20 km southeast of Mecca on the plain of Arafat.
 Mount Arafat reaches about 70 m in height and is known as the "Mountain of Mercy" (Jabal ar-Rahmah).
-According to Islamic tradition, the hill is the place where Muhammad stood and delivered the Farewell Sermon to the Muslims who had accompanied him for the Hajj towards the end of his life.
+According to Islamic tradition, the hill is the place where Muhammad stood and delivered the Farewell Sermon to Muslims who had accompanied him during the Hajj towards the end of his life.

 Customs

-On 9 Dhu al-Hijjah before noon, pilgrims arrive at Arafat, a barren plain some 20 km east of Mecca, where they stand in contemplative vigil: they offer supplications, repent and atone for their past sins, seek mercy of God, and listen to Islamic scholars giving sermons from near Mount Arafat.
+On 9 Dhu al-Hijjah before noon, pilgrims arrive at Arafat, a barren plain some 20 km east of Mecca where they stand in contemplative vigil: they offer supplications, repent and atone for their past sins, seek mercy of God, and listen to Islamic scholars giving sermons from near Mount Arafat.
 Lasting from noon through sunset, this is known as 'standing before God' (wuquf), one of the most significant rites of Hajj.
-At Masjid al-Namirah, pilgrims offer Zuhr (Dhohr) and Asr prayers together at noon time.
+At Masjid al-Namirah, pilgrims offer Dhuhr and Asr prayers together at noon time.
 A pilgrim's Hajj is considered invalid if they do not spend the afternoon on Arafat.

 Arafah prayer

-As Husayn ibn Ali recited the prayer during the Hajj at Mount Arafat on 9 Dhu al-Hijjah, Shia Muslims during the Hajj recite the Arafah prayer from Zuhr prayer to sunset.
+As Husayn ibn Ali recited the prayer during the Hajj at Mount Arafat on 9 Dhu al-Hijjah, Shia Muslims during the Hajj recite the Arafah prayer from Dhuhr to sunset.
 This day is called prayer day, specially for people who stand on Mount Arafat.
 On the Day of Arafah, those who cannot make it to Mecca will go to other holy places such as mosques to recite Arafah prayer.